obspy/obspy/misc/docs/source/packages/index.rst

 ObsPy Library Reference
 =======================

-The functionality is provided through the following packages:
+ObsPy's functionality is provided through the following packages.

 .. rubric:: General Packages

+*This section lists the core package that ties everything together as well as other general packages and packages that don't fit it any of the other categories.*

 .. autosummary::
    :toctree: .